Thomas Braddell: Death and testimony

 He died in London on 19 September 1891, at the age of sixty-eight.
-The Supreme Court assembled in Singapore to do honour to his memory, and speeches were made by the attorney-general, Mr. Jonas Daniel Vaughan, his old friend and colleague, and by the chief justice, Sir Edward L. O'Malley.
+The Supreme Court assembled in Singapore to do honour to his memory, and speeches were made by the attorney-general, Jonas Daniel Vaughan, his old friend and colleague, and by the chief justice, Sir Edward L. O'Malley.
 The Singapore Free Press, in an obituary notice, remarked that there were very few institutions in this place which did not in some way, to those who were acquainted with their history, recall him, and that that was especially the case among the Masonic fraternity.
 It went on to refer to the fine work done by many of the old officials of the East India Company, and concluded : "Foremost amongst them stands the name of Mr. Braddell, who for thorough honesty of purpose and uprightness of character in somewhat trying official duties has left an honoured name in the history of the earlier days of Singapore."
 Mr. Braddell had filled all the offices connected with Freemasonry in his day, save that of District Grand Master, which was held by his friend, the late Mr. William Henry Macleod Read, whose deputy he was.

 Family

-In 1852 he married Miss Anne Lee, the daughter of William Lee, of Longeaton, Notts., in his day a well-known amateur cricketer who played for Nottinghamshire.
+In 1852 he married Miss Anne Lee, the daughter of William Lee, of Long Eaton, in his day a well-known amateur cricketer who played for Nottinghamshire.
 By her he had two sons and two daughters; one of the daughter (Honoria Clementina Mary Braddell) married Sir Edward Marsh Merewether, K.C.V.O., K.C.M.G., then a cadet in the Straits Civil Service, and at present Governor of the Leeward Isles.
 They were on the Appam when she was captured by the Moewe, the German raider.
 She played a large part in theatricals and music while she was in Singapore.